-Paths

-Primary Alignment
+Paths Primary Alignment

-The preferred alignment is the priority route to be pursued by the City of Sugar Hill and its partners to connect Downtown to nearby neighborhoods and destinations, and to ultimately form the crux of a larger citywide greenway network.
+The preferred alignment is the priority route to be pursued by the City of Sugar Hill and its partners to connect Downtown to nearby neighborhoods and destinations, and to ultimately become the central feature of a larger citywide greenway network.
 It uses primarily publicly-owned ROW, easements, or minor acquisition.